Best Young Footballers of 2020, Who Would Replace Today’s Stars?

 He has also scored six goals at the U17 World Cup in Brazil, including a hat-trick against Nigeria in the round of 16.
 His dream of becoming the best player in the world may one day come true as he's already on the list of the best young footballers of 2020.

 Dominik Szoboszlai (Left Miedfielder)

-A product of Vasco da Gama’s youth academy, the Rio de Janeiro club, who have won the Brasileirao on four occasions, Paulinho was a mainstay in the Brazilian squad at the U-17 World Cup in India, though he could not prevent his country from falling in the semi-finals, despite his brilliant performance.
+A product of Vasco da Gama’s youth academy, the Rio de Janeiro club who have won four Brazilian Serie A titles till now, Paulinho was a mainstay with the Brazilian under-aged team in the U17 World Cup in India, though he could not prevent his team from being eliminated by England in the semi-finals despite his brilliant performances for them.

 He fits easily in different roles, and he could even change between them swiftly as needed; an ability that allows him to be a part of Leverkusen’s dynamic attacking setup.

 Sandro Tonali (Central Midfielder)